wjmatthaeus/R_Speleothem/hendy_v1.md

-Background: Like the python notebook, the R Notebook provides an interactive view of your code, while also allowing you to easily publish a report from it (basic instructions further below).
+Background: Like the python notebook, the R Notebook provides an interactive view of your code, while also allowing you to easily publish a report from it.
 I’ve also provided the raw R Script (ending in .R), if you run the script directly in RStudio, the output will appear in the ‘console’ and ‘plots’ windows.

 The command ‘setwd’ tells R where to look for files.
 You could alternatively just give R the full path for the file you want to import.
-You’ll need to replace the XXXX with the directory where your data file is stored.
+You’ll need to replace the ‘\~/Dropbox/R\_on\_git/R\_Speleothem’, below, with the directory where your data file is stored.

 You’ll have noticed already there are differences in the R command names the standards for setting up the R environment (i.e., importing